-Coral Bay, Ningaloo Reef
+Coral Bay, Australia

-Situated midway along the World Heritage Ningaloo Reef on Western Australia’s Coral Coast is the settlement of Coral Bay.
-Built on the water’s edge of a beautifully picturesque little bay known as Bill’s Bay, it is surrounded by fringing corals, brilliant white beaches and crystal clear turquoise waters.
+Built on the water’s edge of a beautiful picturesque little bay known as Bill’s Bay, it is surrounded by fringing corals, brilliant white beaches and crystal clear turquoise waters.
 Coral Bay is an inviting and stunning contrast to the ochre red earth, limestone and spinifex landscape typically found in the region.

 The town settlement appears like an oasis on the water’s edge of Western Australia’s rugged north west coast.
 Brilliant white beaches give way to crystal clear turquoise waters teaming with brightly coloured tropical fish.
 Exquisite hard corals grow in abundance in the shallow warm waters only a few meters from the shoreline.
 The bay is densely packed with delicate coral structures of every imaginable shape and colour all the way to the outer edge of the reef, approximately 2km from shore.

-The great diversity of corals and marine life, near perfect weather all year round, crystal clear turquoise waters and brilliant white sand beaches has made Coral Bay a “MUST DO” destination for both the relaxed and adventure travellers.
+The great diversity of corals and marine life, near perfect weather all year round, crystal clear turquoise waters and brilliant white sand beaches has made Coral Bay a “MUST DO” destination for both the relaxed and adventure seeking travellers.

 Getting to Coral Bay